- 1Easily annoyed or made angry: in a heat wave, many people become increasingly bad-temperedMore example sentences

 - You are a bad-tempered, petulant and irritable man lacking in your professional duties to your patients.

-- 1.1Characterized by anger: a bad-tempered matchMore example sentences
+- 1.1Characterized by anger or ungraciousness: Mary was feeling very bad-tempered a bad-tempered exchangeMore example sentences

 - During a bad-tempered exchange, Mr Lawlor said the retired developer had named several ministers as having been at the meeting as part of his ‘wild, wicked allegations.’